chembl/surechembl-data-client/README.md

 Data records are typically added in batches for performance, and the script displays progress in the form of inserted record counts and timings.

-You may also want to provide the following parameter to ensure all warnings for duplicate bibliographic records are displayed.
-The warnings are summarised by default, because duplicate document records are only expected when loading the front file data.

-    --all_dup_doc_warnings

 ## Loading the front file